HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 ## Notes

 - `$BASE_ROOT/geo/TSMP_EUR-11/static/int2lm/EUR-11_TSMP_FZJ-IBG3_464x452_EXTPAR.nc`
   contains GLOBCOVER2009 land cover data; the experiment uses GLC2000; if boundary conditions are generated with `int2lm`for COSMO, then this LULC dataset is used; albeit CLM uses GLC2000; but in case a COSMO-only simulation is to be done, this needs to be observed.
 In that case a new extpar file needs to be generated for COSMO.
 - Note `$BASE_ROOT` and `$TSMP_DIR` are just used in this README.md, they are not needed for any part of the workflow later on.
 - Parflow shows in layer 0 saturation < 1 at 1979-01-01_00
-- `subSurfStor_ts_*` in `monitoring/` does not contain timeseries from SPINUP03 but this is OK
+- `subSurfStor_ts_*` in `monitoring/` does not contain timeseries from SPINUP03 but this is OK, even if entries in the `ts_` are double, the plots are fine in monitoring
 - Postprocessing: time-vector is missing in CLM output
 - Postprocessing: pCMORizer.f90 not yet activated
 - ParFlow had to be set back by 2 commits to prevent runtime error (`ifdef readclm`)